confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

      out the name from the criteria.
   c. a change in the join criteria requires a change in the projection.
   d. name clashes are still possible.
+  e. generating a name from expressions would be tricky